 There may still be times when students have submitted the wrong file, but as we are now recommending that submission points should allow unlimited attempts for students, there is no need to clear the attempt.
 However, there is still the option to ignore the attempt.
 This allows for the instructor to effectively disregard that particular attempt, without the risk of losing any work.

 Both regular Blackboard Assignments and Turnitin Assignments automatically issue students with an email receipt on submission of their work.
 Confirmation emails are sent to student university email addresses, and details are stored in the Blackboard site that students submitted or uploaded their work to.

-Automatically created Blackboard assignment submission points for summative tasks and subtasks are set up with the following information and instructions:
+Automatically created Blackboard assignment submission points for summative tasks are set up with the following information and instructions: